Mystical04/Todo-App/README.md

 📦 Features

-✅ Add and manage your daily tasks easily
+✅ Add and manage your daily tasks easily <br>
-✅ Automatically sync data in real-time
+✅ Automatically sync data in real-time <br>
-✅ Simple and clean UI design
+✅ Simple and clean UI design <br>
-✅ Lightweight and fast setup
+✅ Lightweight and fast setup <br>

 💡 Learning Goals

 This project helped me:

-✅ Understand how to use React for building modern user interfaces ✅ Learn how Convex handles backend logic and data persistence ✅ Explore the flow between frontend components and backend functions
+✅ Understand how to use React for building modern user interfaces <br>
+✅ Learn how Convex handles backend logic and data persistence <br>
+✅ Explore the flow between frontend components and backend functions <br>

 🙏 Credits